jimschubert/docked/RULES.md

 ## D5:no-debian-frontend

+> _Convert DEBIAN_FRONTEND to an ARG._

-> _Avoid DEBIAN_FRONTEND, which affects derived images and docker run.
-Change this to an ARG._
+Avoid DEBIAN_FRONTEND, which affects derived images and docker run.
+Change this to an ARG.

-Found a string matching the Pattern `\bDEBIAN_FRONTEND\b`
+This rule matches against the pattern `\bDEBIAN_FRONTEND\b`

 Priority: **Critical**
 Analyzes: <kbd><a href="https://docs.docker.com/engine/reference/builder/#env">ENV</a></kbd>